webfactory/ssh-agent/README.md

 The `ssh-agent` will load all of the keys and try each one in order when establishing SSH connections.

 There's one **caveat**, though: SSH servers may abort the connection attempt after a number of mismatching keys have been presented.
 So if, for example, you have six different keys loaded into the `ssh-agent`, but the server aborts after five unknown keys, the last key (which might be the right one) will never even be tried.
+If you don't need all of the keys at the same time, you could try to `run: kill $SSH_AGENT_PID` to kill the currently running `ssh-agent` and use the action again in a following step to start another instance.

 ## Exported variables
-The action exports `SSH_AUTH_SOCK` and `SSH_AGENT_PID` through the Github Actions core module.
+The action exports the `SSH_AUTH_SOCK` and `SSH_AGENT_PID` environment variables through the Github Actions core module.
 The `$SSH_AUTH_SOCK` is used by several applications like git or rsync to connect to the SSH authentication agent.
 The `$SSH_AGENT_PID` contains the process id of the agent.
 This is used to kill the agent in post job action.